ecshreve/sitedev/overview/_posts/2023-12-01-lab-overview.md

 I started my homelab with an old desktop and then brought in a Synology NAS, initially focusing on media management and Plex.
 Since then I've tried all sorts of hardware and software configurations out, and the setup has evolved into a more general-purpose lab.

+Nowadays I the lab consists of pretty much my entire home network, and I use it for a variety of things.

 [![Lab Current](/assets/images/projects/lab/lab-cur.png)](/assets/images/projects/lab/lab-cur.png)

 ## Compute